Schedule

 • Paper preparation

-• Prepare one-page outline of your Paper #2.
+• Ideally, you will one-page outline of your Paper #2.
 Include: tentative title, thesis, and an outline that describes the point of each paragraph

 In Class: